MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-unitarycomputersystem.md

 ---
-Description: 'The SetPowerState method of the CIM\_UnitaryComputerSystem class sets the desired power state for a logical device and when a device should be put into that state.'
+Description: The SetPowerState method of the CIM\_UnitaryComputerSystem class sets the desired power state for a logical device and when a device should be put into that state.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a02991d5-3c93-4579-b1f5-f70ad7c7052b'
+ms.assetid: a02991d5-3c93-4579-b1f5-f70ad7c7052b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SetPowerState method of the CIM\_UnitaryComputerSystem class'
+title: SetPowerState method of the CIM\_UnitaryComputerSystem class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SetPowerState method of the CIM\_UnitaryComputerSystem class